 14. Access to Healthcare and Benefits

-Access to affordable healthcare and employee benefits can also concern small business owners, including those in the Hispanic community.
+Access to affordable healthcare and employee benefits can also be a concern for small business owners, including those in the Hispanic community.

 How To Support Hispanic-Owned Businesses